ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

   { echo "bsdtar - FAILS" > results.txt ; exit 1 ; }
 ```

-In this case, the `bsdtar` utility receives the "~/photo album" string in parts.
-It gets two parameters instead of one: "~/photo" and "album".
+In this case, the `bsdtar` utility receives the `~/photo album` string in parts.
+It gets two parameters instead of one: `~/photo` and `album`.
 These directories do not exist.
 Therefore, the script fails.

 It is not enough to put parameters in quotes when calling a script.
 You should quote all occurrences of the corresponding variable name in the script.
 It happens because of the way how the Bash runs a program.